dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 ### basic testing

-Once the promux **PM6RTD** powered and connected via RTU or TCP, make a simple test with [modbus doctor](http://www.kscada.com/modbusdoctor.html).
+Once the promux module powered and connected via RTU or TCP, make a simple test with [modbus doctor](http://www.kscada.com/modbusdoctor.html).
 Even without any sensor, you can check the serial on register 0.
 It should be something like 96D (upper byte = software version, here 9, lower byte always = 109 ie 6D)

 ### configuration